-Financials , Heads with CFO & CEC approval Minimum of two competitive quotations.
-Purchases of single items of multiples of single items Orders below £1,000 (Not including VAT) do not require a PO document- heads to approve Over £5,000 up to £10,000 Between £1,000 & £5,000 single items and between £1,000 and Heads with CFO & CEC approval Heads · · · · · · · · · · · · · · · · · · · Payroll forms supply and sickness form and new or variation to contracts.
-Monthly payroll BACS authority - assistant head) Chief Financial Officer to check the monthly payroll prior to authorising release to current payroll provider Authority to dispose of equipment/assets and delegated assets write-off limits.
-Up to £1,000 estimated value Head, Chief Financial Officer Staff or public wishing to purchase redundant or obsolete equipment must pay agreed value and not remove item(s) until receipt is issued.
-Over £1,000 estimated value and up to £20,000 Items over £20,000 to be referred to DFE.
+Budget Changes and Virement Over £20,000 Heads or CFO with approval of the Trust Board Finance Committee Under £20,000 Heads with CFO approval Payroll forms - authority - assistant head) Chief Financial Officer to check the monthly payroll prior to authorising release to current payroll Monthly payroll BACS authority to release payments to staff CFO or Executive provider Authority to dispose of equipment/assets and delegated assets write-off limits.
+Up to £1,000 estimated value Officer Staff or public wishing to purchase redundant or obsolete equipment must pay agreed value and not remove item(s) until receipt is issued.
+Over £1,000 estimated value and up to £20,000 Board of Directors Items over £20,000 to be referred to DFE.